daroxs95/darodev.site/personal/src/content/blog/emails-nextjs-styled-components.md

 - In the email we can easily have a link redirecting to web page to render email correctly and easily, like a "could not view in correctly?, view in browser"

-And that should do it folks, happy coding folks, and Godspeed.😁
+And that should do it folks, happy coding and Godspeed.😁